Close

 2. Business Visa (B1) Processing Time

 • Complex cases or applicants from certain countries may experience delays if additional documentation is requested or if further security clearances are required.
+When administrative processing is required, the consular officer will inform you at the end of the interview, and the duration will vary based on individual circumstances.

 3. Student Visa (F1/M1) Processing Time